cljs/api/doc/cljs.core/into-array.md

-## Name
+---
-cljs.core/into-array
+name: cljs.core/into-array
+related:
+  - cljs.core/to-array
+  - cljs.core/make-array
+---

 ## Signature
 [aseq]

 ## Description

 Returns a new JavaScript array from the elements of `aseq`.

-## Related
-cljs.core/to-array
-cljs.core/make-array